 Chickenpox and shingles are caused by the varicella zoster virus.
 In post-herpetic neuralgia, inflammation of the nerves just beneath the skin is caused by the virus.
 Pain in a nerve is referred to as neuralgia in medicine.

 Age, pain at the early stage of shingles, and severe pain during an episode of shingles are all associated with an increased risk of developing post-herpetic neuralgia, although the exact mechanism by which this occurs is unknown.

 If you or a loved one suffers from post-herpetic neuralgia, contact an experienced Florida ketamine doctor today and see if ketamine can help you!

 What is Ketamine?

-Ketamine attaches to and inhibits N-methyl-D-aspartate (NMDA) receptors during neuropathic pain infusions, preventing their capacity to interact with other brain regions and allowing the brain to rebuild key connections previously destroyed by shingles and PHN.
-Ketamine infusions can be coupled with other drugs to produce a well-balanced treatment plan that takes into account each patient’s specific brain and body chemistry.
+Infusions of ketamine to treat neuropathic pain bind to and inhibit N-methyl-D-aspartate (NMDA) receptors, preventing these cells from communicating with other parts of the brain and allowing the brain to repair connections severed by shingles and PHN.
+Ketamine infusions can be used in concert with other drugs to craft individualized treatment plans that take into account each person’s specific brain and body chemistry.

 Side-Effects of Ketamine

 According to the Alcohol and Drug Foundation, the following have been reported as side-effects associated with ketamine therapy.
 You should contact your doctor if you experience any of the following: